jonmatterson/nova-ext-manifest_char_images/README.md

 ```

 If you would like to add your own blend options using CSS, you can modify `config.php` with additional array entries for custom blends, and then set the blend in `application/config/extensions.php` to use your custom blend.

+## Issues

+If you encounter a bug or have a feature request, please report it on GitHub in the issue tracker here: https://github.com/jonmatterson/nova-ext-manifest_char_images/issues

+## License

+Copyright (c) 2018-2019 Jon Matterson.

+This module is open-source software licensed under the **MIT License**.
+The full text of the license may be found in the `LICENSE` file.